You got into your college. How to pay for college?

 Among the special circumstances are such as the sudden illness of a parent or another dependent in the home, job loss, unexpected medical illness or your primary home was destroyed via force majeure or act of God.

-Call or write a letter to the financial aid office at the college you intend to go to.
+Call or write a letter to the financial aid office at the college you intend to go.

 You will need documentation.

-You may be undergoing significant stress as you are faced with these circumstances but it could substantially help you financially.
+You may be undergoing significant stress as you face these circumstances, but it could substantially help you financially.

 Have you begun your exploration of college for your children?
 While it is a stressful time, it can certainly be another chance to learn from your child about their preferences and readiness for adulthood.